associationforsoftwaretesting/navigating/navigatingcdt.md

 <h4>What's the difference between context-driven testing and exploratory testing?</h4>

-Context-driven testing is a school of thought that focuses on how good testing can fit into software projects, while exploratory testing is an approach to performing the testing.
+Context-driven testing is a paradigm that focuses on how good testing can fit into software projects, while exploratory testing is an approach to performing the testing.

-By way of reminder, the seven principles of the Context-Driven School<sup>1</sup> are:
+By way of reminder, the seven principles of the [Context-Driven School](https://context-driven-testing.com/) are:

 * The value of any practice depends on its context.
 * There are good practices in context, but there are no best practices.